erikorsolin/task-manager/README.md

-# Task Manager (⚠️ In progress)
+# Task Manager

-A productivity-focused task manager built in C# that organizes tasks in a Kanban-style workflow.
+A simple task manager built in C# that organizes tasks in a Kanban-style workflow.
 This project is evolving from a command-line application.

 ## Features

 - **Command-line Interface**: Manage tasks directly from the terminal.
 - **Kanban Workflow**: Organize tasks into categories like "Backlog", "Progress", "Canceled" and "Done".
-- **Data Persistence**: Store tasks using SQLite and Entity Framework Core.

 ## Technologies Used

 - **C#**: Primary programming language.
-- **Entity Framework Core**: ORM for database interaction.
-- **SQLite**: Lightweight relational database.
 - **Docker**: Containerization for deployment.

 ## How to Run